Property & Separation Agreements Article

 It is advisable to discuss between yourselves all of the issues that need to be addressed and try to arrive at a mutual agreement.
 If you can arrive at a mutually satisfactory agreement, it is advisable to retain an attorney to draft an Agreement that will be valid under the rules of the State of New York.
 If you cannot agree upon the terms of an Agreement, your lawyer can assist you.

-I can assist and advise you concerning all of the important issues that should be contained in a Separation or Property Agreement.
+I can assist and advise you concerning all of the important issues that should be contained in a Separation or Divorce Agreement.
 I will also negotiate the terms of any agreement on your behalf to reach an agreement that reflects your desires and best interest.
 Once the issues have been resolved, I can draft an Agreement that complies with the rules of New York.

 Written by Becky Caruso, Esq.

 Becky Caruso, Esq. is a Binghamton Lawyer practicing in Central New York.
-She has over 25 years experience Matrimonial and Family Law.
+She has over 25 years experience in Matrimonial and Family Law.

 Becky Caruso, Esq., Binghamton Lawyer